ccp-eva/hermes/README.md

 ## Demo

-todo gif/mp4 and and visualization
+todo gif/mp4 and and visualizations

 ## What’s happening